BambooSoftwareLLC/organization/philosophies/working-with-clients.md

 #### But what if I want to increase capacity on my project because it's HUGE?

 If it's really enormous, then it probably isn't actually a single project to begin with.
 Let's discuss how we can break it into smaller chunks that can be safely developed in parallel.
+We have great relationships with other top-notch development shops and some external individual contractors, and can work together well on truly large projects.

 But FYI, this is rare.

 #### Aren't software guys super nerds that don't like to talk?
 How could they ever be effective project managers?